-Study on analgesic effects of basil (Ocimum basilicum L) extracts on mice
+Study analgesic effects of basil extracts (Ocimum basilicum L.) on mice

 Nội dung chính của bài viết